greensheep/terraform-aws-rancher-server/README.md

 ### Example usage

-Include the following anywhere in your Terraform config:
+Include the following in your Terraform config:

     module "rancher_server" {

         # Import the module from Github
+        # It's probably better to fork or clone this repo if you intend to use in production
+        # so any future changes dont mess up your existing infrastructure.
         source = "github.com/greensheep/terraform-aws-rancher-server"

         # Set the details of the target VPC